duboisp/GCWeb/index.md

 * `<GITHUB HANDLE>`: Your github id
 * `<XXXXXXXXXXXXXX>`: Your personal access token with access to public repository
 * `<GITHUB REPOSITORY>`: Your web site github repository, like "jekyll-website"

+Note: A manual update is required if you have specified a version for your jekyll remote theme in your `config.yml` file.